KadTheHunter/AccurateBlockPlacement-Reborn/README.md

 [CurseForge Page](https://www.curseforge.com/minecraft/mc-mods/accurate-block-placement-reborn)

-This fork adds support for versions 1.19-1.21
+This fork adds support for versions 1.19-1.21.3

 The version numbers are continuing from the original [Accurate Block Placement](https://www.curseforge.com/minecraft/mc-mods/accurate-block-placement) mod.

-This is a client side mod made for [Fabric](https://fabricmc.net) but also works with [Quilt](https://quiltmc.org).
+This is a client side mod made for [Fabric](https://fabricmc.net), but it also works with [Quilt](https://quiltmc.org).
 [Fabric API](https://modrinth.com/mod/fabric-api) is required.

 **[WARNING]** This mod could get you banned on some servers with anti-cheats!
 >This includes (but is not whatsoever limited to) Hypixel & most competitive servers.

 In vanilla Minecraft, if you hold right-click with blocks, the game will place a block every 4 ticks.
 This means that if you try to place a row of blocks, you might miss some blocks or place too many.
 This mod fixes both problems, as seen in the GIF below.

 You can set a keybind to toggle this mod on or off.
 ![Mod Showcase](https://cdn-raw.modrinth.com/data/kzwxhsjp/images/94a4de623aca8c5afdc07edca76ed663127d93b2.gif)